Performance When Working With Models in the SDK

 Right eyebrowArtMesh7

-Right highlightArtMesh9Clipping: Right white eye, rendering mode: Additive
+Right highlightArtMesh9Clipping: Right white eye, blend mode: Additive

 Right pupilArtMesh10Clipping: Right white eye